orkungdk/scrumier-commons/README.md

 ____
 ## Validator
   - This package contains abstraction of a validator and the validation facade. ```Facade Pattern```is being used for validations.
   - MandatoryCheckValidator is a common validation class.
 This is a **singleton** classs.
-Instead of most of the validators in Jira Time Tracker, it is not a spring bean.
+Instead of most of the validators in Scrumier, it is not a spring bean.

   ___